thompsonsj/payload-crowdin-sync/README.md

   - [ ] `collapsible`
   - [ ] `blocks`
 - [ ] Add UI for syncing translations (currently done with URLs added to `server.ts` on the Payload installation).
-- [ ] Add option to make localized fields read-only in other locales (CrowdIn mangaes these fields).
+- [ ] Add option to make localized fields read-only in other locales (CrowdIn manages these fields).

 # Payload CrowdIn Sync Plugin